Do Electric Vehicles Pose Additional Hazards in a Crash?

 • Report any leaking fluids, bubbling, sparks, or smoke coming from the car’s high voltage battery.

-• Do not store a severely damaged electric vehicle inside of a building, or within 50 feet of any combustible materials.
+• Do not store a severely damaged electric vehicle inside a building, or within 50 feet of any combustible materials.

 • Note that damage to the high voltage system in an electric vehicle can result in a delayed release of toxic fumes or flammable gasses.